kallaway/100-days-of-code/log.md

 **Today's Progress**:

-AM: Added README for my FreeCodeCamp(:fire:) repo
+AM: Added README for my freeCodeCamp(:fire:) repo

 PM: Created twitter-bot-bootstrap for use with Node.js and `twit`